PrincetonUniversity/SCAF/README.md

 SCAF is an innovative dependence analysis framework that combines in a modular fashion memory analyses and (optionally) speculative assertions.

 ### Notice
 The full implementation of SCAF is not yet integrated in this repository.
-The speculation modules along with a few other components are missing.
-All the currectly available memory analysis modules are included though.
+All the currectly available memory analysis modules are included, but the speculation modules along with a few other components (e.g., profilers) are currently part of another repository (https://github.com/PrincetonUniversity/cpf).

 ### Publications
 The novelty, design, implementation, and evaluation of this work is described in the PLDI '20 paper by Apostolakis et al. titled "SCAF: A Speculation-Aware Dependence Analysis Framework" ([ACM DL](https://dl.acm.org/doi/10.1145/3385412.3386028), [PDF](https://liberty.princeton.edu/Publications/pldi20_scaf.pdf), [Talk](https://youtu.be/kDaJaYB09p4), [Abstract](https://youtu.be/-fU0zDbpJWc)).